Traverse Traveler News & Events

 Auto No Fault

-This is becoming a hot button issue for the hospitality industry as employees struggle to afford insurance.
+This is becoming a hot-button issue for the hospitality industry as employees struggle to afford insurance.
 Panelists discussed the likelihood of making significant changes this year, with mixed opinions.

 State of the American Traveler

-Keynote speaker; Erin Francis-Cummings, Destination Analysts
+Keynote speaker; Erin Francis-Cummings, Destination Analyst

 Erin’s presentation, “The State of the Global Traveler – Drawing Wanderlust to Michigan,” presented statistics and trends to watch in 2019 among travelers.
 Here research reflected the mindset of global travelers, indicated some key demographics to focus on, and gave insight into the changes we’re seeing.
-Here are few take-aways that illustrate the current state of the industry.
+Here are a few takeaways that illustrate the current state of the industry.

 • The bad news: Leisure trips are down from 4.2 trips annually to 3.8 trips, and budgets are down 5.6%.
 Personal finances, work and the cost of travel are the primary reasons for the decrease.